andyforrest/toll-system/README.md

 # Toll Collection System Frontend

-This application was completed using react as part of coursework
+This application was completed using react as part of my university coursework.

+You can find this application deployed here: https://toll-system-lac.vercel.app/

 ## Table of Contents
 - [Getting Started](#getting-started)